mtremsal/nba-fresh/README.md

 - Use www.synthesized.io to create a masked database that doesn't contain any PII, then check that all the tests still pass.

-### UI improvements

-- Display teams in 6 divisions of 5 teams each.
-- Write a script to scrape team logos from https://www.nba.com/teams

 ### Player page

 - Create a dedicated player page to show additional information, and link to it